RandomLonelyDev/Python-DHT11-library-for-pigpio-and-desktop-dev/README.md

 # Python-DHT11-library-for-pigpio-and-desktop-dev
 # Made this out of frustration.
-How its useful. bye.
+Hope its useful. bye.